 If you have already beheld a foxtail palm, you must perceive how they have got their name.
 They have far denser foliage than that of most other similar species of palm trees.
 They often can bend over and take a shape similar to the tail of a fox.

-They grow mostly in hotter areas.
-Their growth rate is comparatively faster than that of many other palms and they require hardly any attention.
+They grow mostly in hotter areas, and their growth rate is comparatively faster than that of many other palms and they require hardly any attention.
 Even though they can resist drought, they have the best quality foliage when they get the necessary water daily.

 9. Pygmy Date Palm